polichtm/MCW-Azure-Stack/Whiteboard design session/WDS trainer guide - Azure Stack.md

         -   Web App for the Mortgage Application application code.

-        -   Azure Blob Storage for hosting private and public PDF files as well as to implement Cloud Witness for SQL Server Always On Availability Group
+        -   Azure Blob Storage for hosting private and public PDF files as well as for implementing Cloud Witness for SQL Server Always On Availability Group

         -   Azure CDN for caching publicly accessible PDF files.